vitei/UsagiTest/README.md

 1. Follow the instructions in the Usagi [README.md](https://github.com/vitei/Usagi/blob/master/README.md)

+1. Run 'rake projects' from the command line
+   or
-1. Open UsagiTest.sln and right-click ProjectGenerator and select build
+   Open UsagiTest.sln and right-click ProjectGenerator and select build
    This must currently be done per configuration

 1. Set Usagi test as the startup project